-Stage one: quality improvement Stage two: assessment Stage three: annual review Stage four: reaccreditation ļ
+Stage one: Stage two: Stage three: Stage four: quality improvement assessment annual review reaccreditation

 Introduction

 Following a site assessment, services are 'accredited' if they meet the JAG standards or 'deferred' if there are standards that have outstanding requirements and more time is required to achieve them.
 Services will receive their report outlining the key actions that must be met to achieve accreditation.
 This document summarises the deferral pathway and the actions services must take to gain accreditation.